zhy522/OngoingEEGLab/README.md

 # OngoingEEGLab
-A toolbox for Extracting ongoing EEG activities related to music by non-negative tensor decomposition
+A toolbox for extracting ongoing EEG activities related to music by non-negative tensor decomposition